svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

         nComp: 1
 ```

-As one can notice the parameters `cv` and `cvres` are not empty anymore.
+As one can notice, the parameters `cv` and `cvres` are not empty anymore.

 ```matlab
 summary(mcv.cvres)